Clicky

 Sadly, I had no clue.

-He told me the original name was going to be “Sea-Dog,” yes dog, but due to a translation error, it was Sea-Doo.
-I don’t know about you, but Sea-Doo sounds better than Sea-Dog.
+He told me the original name was going to be “Sea-Dog,” yes dog, but due to a translation error, it was “Sea-Doo”.
+I don’t know about you, but Sea-Doo sounds better than Sea-Dog!

 After looking this up, I found out that he was thinking of Ski-Doo which is a sister company to Sea-Doo and the Ski-Doo was supposed to be Ski-Dog which makes sense as it was a snowmobile replacing dogs sleighs.
 The name Ski-Doo carried over to Sea-Doo, and the rest is history.

-Who Makes Stand Up PWCs?
+Who Makes Stand Ups?

-Kawasaki & Yamaha
+Kawasaki & Yamaha are the only ones

 As of now, you only have Kawasaki(SX-R) and Yamaha(SuperJet) making stand-ups.

-Sea-Doo Stopped In 2007
+Sea-Doo Stopped making standups In 2007

-Around 2007, Sea-Doo did have a stand-up jet ski called the 3D.
+Around 2007, Sea-Doo did have a stand-up called the 3D.

 It was based off the XP hull and had 3 different riding modes.
 Standing, cart, and knee seat.
 It was popular when it came out but died off quickly.